NicolasJEngler/lightweight-meaningful-uis-css/readme.md

-# Life after modern layout properties
+# Lightweight and meaningful UIs with CSS
-## This is the repository of my talk proposal for CSSConf EU 2017
+## This is the repository of my talk proposal for CSSConf AR 2018

 This presentation is based on `reveal.js`.
 Check out their [repo](https://github.com/hakimel/reveal.js/) if you need to know anything other than the basic setup.